Skip to content

 APP-->>DC: Health status<br/>(healthy/unhealthy)

-Note over DC,CH: All dependencies must be healthy<br/>for container to be marked healthy
+Note over DC: All dependencies must be healthy<br/>for container to be marked healthy

 Health checks run every 30 seconds with a 2-second timeout: